nanobowers/perl5-to-ruby/README.md

 The internet was not my friend -  search "Perl Cannot Be Parsed".
 Finally i found PPI and tried hacking together a super dirty syntax translator.

-## Self Criticism
+## Criticism
 * Even if you could translate Perl to Ruby, you shouldn't.
-* Output from this tool is and will always be trash These are valid points.
+* Output from this tool is either trash, or not the Ruby way, or both.

 ## Expected use model
 _Follow these steps in no particular order_